Undergraduate International Students

 Provide English Language Proficiency Scores

-Non-native English speakers must provide proof they are proficient in the English language to be accepted and begin college studies.
+Non-native English speakers must provide proof they are proficient in the English language to be accepted into college studies.
+If students, however, have been in the United States for two years or longer, studying at an English-speaking high school, Concordia may accept successful course completion (noted in transcripts) as proof.
 TOEFL is our preferred test, but Concordia will accept these tests for undergraduate admission:

 • TOEFL iBT (Test of English as a Foreign Language) – 78 total score or above required